Days and Nights of Love, Wine and Cholesterol – the story of my life in Spain

 We’d had some indication of crisis before.
 Subprime something something.
 Stuff happening in New York or whatever.
 But it had all seemed so far away.

 My coworkers declared the end of capitalism.

 So did Mariglia.

-Meanwhile, we all kept getting up, going to work, walking to the supermarket to buy lentils and cheese and beer.
+Meanwhile, we all kept getting up, going to work, walking to the supermarket to buy lentils and cheese and cheap beer.